1n4r1/1n4r1.github.io/_posts/2019-04-07-Hackthebox-Vault-Writeup.md

 Nmap done: 1 IP address (0 hosts up) scanned in 3.04 seconds
 {% endhighlight %}

-By running nc from DNS, we can figure out that service is ssh
+By running nc from DNS, we can figure out the service running on port 987 is ssh
 {% highlight shell %}
 root@DNS:~# nc 192.168.5.2 987 -p 4444
 SSH-2.0-OpenSSH_7.2p2 Ubuntu-4ubuntu2.4